rohithateappple/UltimateDiceMechanic/README.md

 ![Screenshot 2024-06-21 104641](https://github.com/rohithateappple/UltimateDiceMechanic/assets/131531154/0e7ba709-0730-4d75-a166-e2a5c89a53ed)

 ## Getting Started
+IMPORTANT: Since this is an asset pack, the project doesn't come with a config file.
+So make sure to add a new trace channel called "Dice" in your project settings and set the default to ignore.
+Now open the BP_ProceduralDie, select all "Face" static mesh components, and set their trace channel's Dice to "BLOCK".
+Do the same for BP_RegularDie, this time all the Face Colliders.

  - Drag the BP_DiceManager into your level.
  - Tweak settings if needed.
  - Hit Play.